matt123miller/FantabulousFiveGitMirror/README.md

 - The player randomly teleports to certain locations in the map - thought to be a problem with the grab trigger system with the new assets
 - When reloading to a checkpoint, the invisible wall that handled leaving the spawn point is gone and won't turn back on.
 - New umbrella model does not attatch to new characters properly - appears more like as shield than an umbrella
-- Nnew models for some reason will not co-operate with rope balancing system - was fine using ethan model
+- New models for some reason will not co-operate with rope balancing system - was fine using ethan model
 - Camera lerping from idle to travelling positions no longer return to idle position with the new characters
 - The obj script applied on the player adds noise when performing a small jump - should be negated from the system
-- Camera clips through objects
+- Camera clips through objects.
+    - There is a Unity provided free camera rig that solves this, however because we lerp the camera between various positions depending on the players actions it wouldn't work.
 - Texture on the chests of drawers cause white flickering dots
 - Gap in the sofa model causes strange white pixels to appear between the base and the right arm
 - Green colour change on the tappable drawers does not appear because of the yellow outline shader
 - Hitting a checkpoint then using the level skip sometimes causes the player to fall out of the world in the next scene
-	- needs a double check when instantiating to check whether checkpoint is in scene at the same pos and if not then load to spawn point instead.
+	- This could be fixed by checking when instantiating whether a checkpoint is in scene at the same position and if not then load to spawn point instead.
-- Z fighting textures when pages of turning book get into the same position
+- The page turning book experiences Z fighting textures the pages get into the same position
 - Patrolling AI relies on there being waypoints assigned in the inspector.
 If there are none assigned the AI walks on the spot and creates runtime errors.

 The team had agreed early in the project with our project supervisor that 15/5/17 would be an ingroup deadline, simulating a release date.
 This deadline date for our group meant that no work would be performed following 15/5/17, giving us ample time to write other documentation for the project.
 Once this date was agreed I ensured that I provided encouragement for each member of our group.
 This included reminders of the importance to import work into Unity early and often, and to learn the workflow required.
 I also supported my fellow team members with any issues they may encounter during the project process.